sxubi/sxubi.github.io/_posts/2023-08-31-IntroSTAT.md

 * **Ordinal Categorical Variable**: A categorical variable with levels that have a natural ordering.
 * **Nominal Categorical Variable**: A categorical variable with levels with no ordering.

 **Data Frame**: An array that associates the observations (downs the rows) with the variables measured on each observation (across the columns).
 Each cell stores a value observed for a variable on an observation.
+**Unit of Observation**: The class of object on which the variables are observed.